 Video: Five Sisters hot springs group.

 Our hot spring research is supported by a FICUS project with the JGI and EMSL, an NSF EPSCoR project, the NASA Exobiology program, and a NASA Early Career Fellowship to Roland.
-Research is performed in collaboration with Emiley Eloe-Fadrosh and Tanja Woyke (JGI), Luke McKay, Tim McDermott, Bill Inskeep (MSU), Brent Peyton and others at MSU's Thermal Biology Institute.
+Nick's work at the JGI is supported by an Office of Science Graduate Student Research (SCGSR) award by the Department of Energy.
+Research is performed in collaboration with Emiley Eloe-Fadrosh and Tanja Woyke (JGI), Luke McKay, Tim McDermott, Bill Inskeep, Robin Gerlach, Brent Peyton, and others at MSU's Thermal Biology Institute.

 Understanding the origins of multicellularity and the organization of complex life is a critical endeavor in biology.
 Past studies on the transition from single cells to multicellular entities mostly focused on volvocine green algae and early radiating animal taxa as experimental systems.
 While multicellular bacteria exist, their organization appears comparatively simple, and multicellularity seems to occur only as an adaptation to changing environmental conditions or as a single step in a complex life cycle.